smatechnologies/opcon-advanced-training/docs/Expressions Self Service Expressions.md

 * This allows multiple ways to disable buttons:
   * Disable when a Button is pressed
   * Disable all Buttons for a Department
-  * Disable all Buttons within SMA Self Service
+  * Disable all Buttons within Self Service

 :::tip Example